thumbliner/thumbliner/argument.md

 ---

 # Argument
-_Property of the Half-Rational Prince_
+_Property of the Half-Rational Person_

 An argument is a structured set of propositions to support a conclusion.